-Which side of your hip is scheduled for joint replacement?
+Which knee is scheduled for joint replacement?
 That is called your "involved" side.
-Lie flat on your bed, and slide that leg out to the side, keeping your kneecap pointed toward the ceiling.
+Lie flat on your bed, and slide the involved leg out to the side, keeping your kneecap pointed toward the ceiling.
 Slide your leg back and return to the starting position.

-Hip Exercises-Before Surgery (continued)
+Knee Exercise-Before Surgery (continued)